FINTLabs/fint-arkiv-case-defaults/README.md

 the property value is in `${name}` format.

 This is also bidirectional, meaning custom fields are parsed and applied to case attributes.

+# Metadata Coding System Mapping

+This library also provides mapping functionality for metadata that is specified by Noark.
+Refer to Arkivverket's metadata catalog at https://arkivverket.metakat.no for definition of codes.

+Configure using properties within `fint.case.coding.<metadata>.<code>`, where the property value is the code or ID used by the implementing system to represent this coding value.

+The metadata attributes supported are:

+- `saksstatus`
+- `journalstatus`
+- `dokumentstatus`
+- `journalposttype`
+- `dokumenttype`
+- `klassifikasjonstype` (*)
+- `korrespondanseparttype`
+- `tilknyttetRegistreringSom`
+- `partRolle`
+- `skjermingMetadata` (*)
+- `skjermingDokument` (*)
+- `gradering`
+- `variantformat`

+(Note that the ones marked (*) are not yet supported)

+The defined codes can be found in [noark-metadata.json](src/main/resources/noark-metadata.json).

+Missing mappings will be logged on application startup.
+If `fint.case.coding.fatal` is `true`, a fatal exception will be thrown if any mappings are missing.

+To perform metadata mapping, invoke `CodingSystemService.mapCodingSystemLinks(FintLinks resource)` on the resources before submitting to the implementing system.
+*NOTE:* This is done automatically by `CaseDefaultsService`.

+Furthermore, to expose the standard coding system values, use the functions in `NoarkMetadataService`.